Areas of Northampton: Buy-to-Let Property Investment Hotspots

 Northampton is historically known as a manufacturing town and a major centre for shoemaking and engineering.
 Today although the area still has a shoe manufacturing industry (known for famous brands such as Church’s) the main industries in Northampton are services, food and drink, light manufacturing and tech.
 Some well-known companies in Northampton include Avon Cosmetics, Blacks Leisure Group, Barclaycard, Carlsberg UK and Nationwide Building Society.

 Northampton has good transport links, especially by road.
-Northampton is close by the M1 motorway at junctions 15, 15A and 16 and the A43 and A45 dual carriageways.
+Northampton is close to the M1 motorway at junctions 15, 15A and 16 and the A43 and A45 dual carriageways.
 Northampton train station has services to nearby towns and Milton Keynes Central, Birmingham International, Birmingham New Street and London Euston.
 Northampton to London Euston takes around 56 minutes by the fastest train.

 The Northampton area appeals to some London commuters who want access to London but also want to benefit from much lower property prices and a more rural location.